 Mountain Bike Brakes

 Most people buy a pre-built mountain bike.
 The manufacturer makes the decision, based on the price of the bike, which type and grade of brakes they install on the bike.
 You may or may not like the brakes, but that’s no problem.
-There are a multitude of choices for aftermarket brakes you can upgrade to.
+There are a multitude of parts for aftermarket brakes you can upgrade to.

 In general, there are three types of brakes for bikes.